Bennett-Heung/Mall-Customer-Segmentation-Data/README.md

 This repository contains:
 * 'Mall_Customer_Segmentation_Data.ipynb' - notebook file
-* 'Data' zip folder - contains the raw data
+* 'Data.zip' - zip folder contains the raw data
 * 'Images' folder - contains the image outputs of the notebook file
 * 'README.md' - summary report for the repository.